Optimizing Datalog for the GPU: Evaluation

 \subsection{Test Programs and Datasets}

-In our experiment, we have selected three distinct deductive queries.
-The first query is Reachability (REACH), which we previously discussed in Section \ref{sec:intro}.
-REACH is a pure recursive deduction query that serves as a general performance indicator for a deductive reasoning engine.
-Since REACH involves only binary joins, to ensure that \tool{} is not biased towards binary joins, we have also included the Same Generation (SG) query in our experiment.
-The query code for SG was introduced in Section~\ref{sec:impl-k-ary}.
-Additionally, we included a complex query, Context-Sensitive Program Analysis (CSPA), which is representative of program analysis workloads.
-This query is derived from the evaluation of RecStep~\cite{recstep}, and its Datalog code is presented in Figure~\ref{fig:cspa-code}.

-We conducted our experiments using ten real-world graphs for both the REACH and SG queries.
-These datasets were carefully chosen from the Stanford Network Analysis Project network dataset, SuiteSparse, and road network datasets~\cite{snapnets, suitesparse, li2005trip}.
-These datasets vary in size and originate from diverse source applications.
-For CSPA queries, the input data were provided by the authors of RecStep.
-It is also used in evaluation of a program-analysis tool named Grapan~\cite{Wang2017GraspanAS}.
-These facts were extracted using method cloning to include calling-context information from three distinct open-source applications: the Linux kernel, httpd, and PostgreSQL.
+We evaluate reachability (\textit{REACH}, Section I), same generation (\textit{SG}, Section II), and context-sensitive program analysis (\textit{CSPA})~\cite{lam2005context}.
+We include \textit{REACH} as a common baseline which stresses iterated binary joins, without any need for temporal materialization.
+We include \textit{SG} and \textit{CSPA} as queries which require more intelligence in join planning and stresses support for $n$-way joins.
+Recall the code for \textit{SG} was introduced in Section~\ref{sec:impl-k-way}.
+We ran our experiments using ten large graphs for both \textit{REACH} and \textit{SG}.
+These graphs were chosen from the Stanford Network Analysis Project network dataset, SuiteSparse, and road network datasets~\cite{snapnets, suitesparse, li2005trip}, and vary in size and application domain.
+For \textit{CSPA}, we used input data provided by the authors of RecStep~\cite{recstep}.